vgurevich/open-p4studio/pkgsrc/p4-examples/README.md

    $SDE/run_p4_tests.sh [--arch tofino2] -p example_name
    ```

 Please, be aware that the scripts mentioned above have special code to make running the examples as easy as possible by being aware and properly consuming additional files stored in the examples' subdirectores.
-Running your pwn programs and their PTF tests might require additional options.
+Running your own programs and their PTF tests might require additional options.